 Hours: Monday through Saturday, 7:30 a.m.–4 p.m. or until testing limit is reached.

-- Have been actively engaged in large group settings in the past 15 days
+- Persons without symptoms who have been actively engaged in large group settings, such as public gatherings or congregations of people, within the past 15 days.

 Anyone with severe symptoms, including trouble breathing, severe pain or chest pressure, dizziness, bluish lips or face, or shaking chills, should go to the ER and not wait for testing.